-Belly breathing is an easy way to reduce anxiety and calm the body and mind.
-It engages the diaphragm, the muscle deep within the chest that plays a major role in respiration, and also the vagus nerve, an information super-highway between the brain and body that also triggers our relaxation response.
+Belly breathing is an easy way to reduce anxiety and calm the Healthy Body and mind.
+It engages the diaphragm, the muscle deep within the chest that plays a major role in respiration, and also the vagus nerve, an information super-highway between the brain and Healthy Body that also triggers our relaxation response.
 Belly breathing is a great calming exercise that anyone can do, quickly and conveniently.
 You’re already breathing, why not make it really count!

-Belly breathing which takes you out of ‘fight or flight’ and returns your body to the calmer and more relaxing state of ‘resting and digesting’.
-Belly breathing turns your parasympathetic nervous system back on so that your body can go back to producing its happy and calming chemicals, including serotonin, oxytocin and dopamine.
+Belly breathing which takes you out of ‘fight or flight’ and returns your Healthy Body to the calmer and more relaxing state of ‘resting and digesting’.
+Belly breathing turns your parasympathetic nervous system back on so that your Healthy Body can go back to producing its happy and calming chemicals, including serotonin, oxytocin and dopamine.

 Breathing from the belly takes you from that stress-induced, shallow chested breathing to a more relaxed and restful state.
 It also helps you refocus your mind and feel a sense of control over negative thinking.